Dav1216/MicroLanguageModel/README.md

 Since the training text is so small, there are a lot of inconsistencies throughout:
 > we Trojan must glowing tBrest whom rupomes

+You might just say "most words don't even exist".
+This is exactly what is intersting in this approach: the character level generation of words.
+If the generation of full coherent words was the focus, I would have tokenized each word instead of each character.
+This is similar to taking all the words in the training text and randomly positioning one word after another mostly.
+Since the training set is not that large, the model would not be able to produce coherent sentences.
+But, the model learnt just enough to figure out words.
+Generating one character after another, the model actually generates its own vision of what words look like, how do they start and when do they end and, on first glance, they looks real.

-See for example the word "tBrest", an impossible word..
-This is due to the low prevalence of some words in the text.
-That is why I tried to increase the prevalence of the lowest-represented words in  [balancing_act.ipynb](balancing_act.ipynb).
+I used [balancing_act.ipynb](balancing_act.ipynb) to increase the prevalence of the lowest-represented words.
 The result is available in [balanced_ily.txt](balanced_ily.txt).